-Before major vacations, the School arranges transportation to LaGuardia, Kennedy, and Bradley/Hartford airports by school van or by limousine service.
-The School also arranges transportation to Grand Central Station via the Metro North Railroad from Brewster, NY, and to the Peter Pan bus station or the Metro

-North Railroad station in Danbury, CT.
+Before major vacations, the School arranges transportation to LaGuardia, Kennedy, Westcherster/White Plains and Bradley/Hartford airports by school vehicle or by limousine service.
+The School also arranges transportation to Grand Central Station via the Metro-North Railroad from Brewster, NY, and to the Peter Pan bus station or the Metro-North Railroad station in Danbury, CT.
+Students submit a comprehensive travel form if they choose to arrange travel through the school.
 Costs are prorated among the passengers and charged to their debit accounts.